 The key aim of the Quality of Life (QoL) technologies research lab is to promote Information and Communications Technologies (ICT) to improve the QoL of individuals through inter-disciplinary, inspirational, and high-impact research, education, science communication, and outreach.
 Particularly, given the current expertise of the team, its goal is to establish quality research in mobile networking systems delivering accurate and timely services to their users “anywhere-anytime-anyhow”.

 The general approach is necessarily a transdisciplinary one, as many of the challenges in development and deployment phases of these systems need to be addressed considering not only the system and its Quality of Service (QoS) provided in an operational networking environment, but, as sometimes missing in the current research – the actual system end-users, approaching mobile networking not from the perspective of new hype technology, but from the perspective of new innovative ways to achieve some pre-defined goal.

-Photos of our team – top to bottom – 2012, 2013, early 2014, mid 2014, 2015 and mid and end 2016.
+Photos of our team – top to bottom – 2012 to 2023.